ethereum-optimism/design-docs/protocol/l1-upgrades.md

 ### Adding the PermissionlessDisputeGame to a chain

-Given that not all chains will support the `PermissionlessDisputeGame` upon deployment, an `OPCM.addGameType()` method will be added which will handle this.
+Given that not all chains will support the `PermissionlessDisputeGame` upon deployment, an `OPCM.addGameType()` method will be added which will orchestrate the actions required to add a new game type.

-WIP
+This method will:

+1. deploy the `FaultDisputeGame` contract
+2. setup the `DelayedWethProxy` for the new game
+3. Reinitialize the `AnchorStateRegistry` to add the new game type.

+### Making `op-program` shared

-1. ideally we update op-program to remove the chain config, so that it is identical across chains then it reads the config at run time.
+`op-program` will be updated by [other work](https://github.com/ethereum-optimism/design-docs/pull/161) to remove the chain config, so that it can be shared across chains.

-   But we won't block isthmus on it, and will allow the `FaultDisputeGame` and `PermissionedDisputeGame` to be non-compliant.
-2. inputs for each hardfork: one prestatehash per chain.
+### Short term allowances for non-compliant contracts

+In order to avoid blocking this work, if the `FaultDisputeGame` and `PermissionedDisputeGame` have not become MCP-L1 compatible in time, the OPCM upgrade path will deploy chain specific instances.

 ## Release process